-4.2.8 Dry-weather Outfall Screening
+4.2.9 Dry-weather Outfall Screening

 The co-permittees began conducting dry-weather screening outfalls in 2007.
 The co-permittees screened approximately one-third of the outfalls each summer in 2007, 2008, and 2009 until every outfall had been screened.
 A second, larger effort to screen outfalls was also completed in 2011 where every outfall was screened in a single summer.
 In accordance with the requirements of the new permit, the co-permittees screened all outfalls between Hamilton Acres and Aurora Power Plant.
-In September of 2020 dry-weather outfall sampling was completed of all outfalls between Hamilton Acres and the FNSB Administrative

-Facility/Aurora Power Plant.
-In 2022, dry-weather outfall screening was conducted on August 10 at 55 out of 61 (90%) of the outfalls within the Fairbanks urban area.
+In September of 2020 dry-weather outfall sampling was completed at all outfalls between Hamilton Acres and the FNSB Administrative Facility/Aurora Power Plant.
+In 2023, dry-weather outfall screening was conducted on July 28th, at 47 out of 61 (77%) of the outfalls were revisited within the Fairbanks urban area.

-The following individuals were responsible for implementing and coordinating the illicit discharge detection and elimination activities during the 2022 reporting period:
+The following individuals were responsible for implementing and coordinating the illicit discharge detection and elimination activities during the 2023 reporting period:

-- City of Fairbanks Andrew Ackerman, Environmental Manager (early 2022) - City of Fairbanks -John O'Brien, Environmental Manager (late 2022) - City of North Pole Bill Butler, Director of City Services (early 2022) - City of North Pole Robert Wallace, Director of City Services - UAF Russ Steiger, Environmental Compliance Officer - ADOT&PF Cynthia Nelson, Maintenance & Operations Environmental Impact Analyst - ADOT&PF Melissa Riordan, Maintenance & Operations Environmental Impact Analyst (mid 2022) - FNSB Janet Smith, Deputy Director, Public Works
+- City of Fairbanks -John O'Brien, Environmental Manager - City of North Pole Robert Wallace, Director of City Services - UAF Russ Steiger, Environmental Compliance Officer - ADOT&PF Cynthia Nelson, Maintenance & Operations Environmental Impact Analyst - ADOT&PF Melissa Riordan, Maintenance & Operations Environmental Impact Analyst